-We had a super quiet Thanksgiving, which was fine with me.
-It was just the 4 of us and we ended up making even less food than I had planned.
-Around 4 pm we sat down to dinner, which was a delicious turkey (roasted by my darling husband, he really is a man of many talents), brussel sprouts with chestnuts and apples, cranberry sauce and gravy.
+We had a super quiet Thanksgiving, which was wonderful.
+It was just the 4 of us and I kept the meal very simple.
+Around 4 pm we sat down to a dinner of delicious turkey (roasted by my darling husband, a man of many talents), brussel sprouts with chestnuts, cranberry sauce and gravy.

-We ate for about 1/2 an hour, then my husband and I did the dishes, while the children squabbled.
+We ate for about half an hour, then my husband and I did the dishes, while the children squabbled.
 After that we all played cards and I thought about how thankful I am to be with them.
-Not sure what I did to end up with 3 such incredible people, though I am truly happy about it.
-Each of them is so fun, interesting and genuinely kind and I have learned more from them than from any of the people in my life.
-I am truly blessed.
-On a daily basis.
+I’m not sure what I did to end up with 3 such phenomenal people.
+Each of them is incredibly fun, interesting, and genuinely kind.
+I am truly blessed on a daily basis.
 Even though I hadn’t planned to downsize our Thanksgiving consciously, I was happy that I ended up really simplifying the holiday this year, so that I could spend the day enjoying the blessings in my life.

 As we all know, sometimes the best dishes aren’t the ones we intend to make.

-- In a medium saucepan, melt chocolate into coconut milk over very low heat
+- In a medium pot, melt chocolate into coconut milk over very low heat

 - Place ground coffee beans in a melita filter and pour ¼ cup hot water over them